ualib/agda-algebras/algebraic_preliminaries.rst

 .. rubric:: Footnotes

 ..
 [1]
-   For a brief, gentle introduction to Type Theory see https://leanprover.github.io/logic_and_proof/axiomatic_foundations.html?highlight=type#type-theory.
+   For a brief and gentle introduction to type theory see the `section on axiomatic foundations <https://leanprover.github.io/logic_and_proof/axiomatic_foundations.html?highlight=type#type-theory>`_ in `Logic and Proof <https://leanprover.github.io/logic_and_proof/>`_.
 Alternatively, viewing :math:`m  : \mathbb N` as roughly equivalent to :math:`n\in \mathbb N` is not totally unreasonable at this point.

 ..
 [2]
    By "functional" we mean a function whose domain is a collection of functions.

 .. _categorytheory.gitlab.io: https://categorytheory.gitlab.io

 .. _Lean: https://leanprover.github.io/